ci-bo/random/readme.txt

 Files under /startrek/ were trimmed from https://www-cs-faculty.stanford.edu/~zelenski/rsg/ Thanks to Julie Zelenski for the inspiration and concept, and to Karl Brown for the example.

-Run in a windows command line:
+Instructions (run in a Windows command line):

-.\random1.exe (filename you'd like to generate from) (output file to save results) (number of times)
+.\random.exe (filename you'd like to generate from) -o (output file to save results) -c (number of times) -a

+-o, -c, and -a are optional.
+By default no file will be generated.
+If unspecified, the program will be run once.
+One file will be created for each repetition of the program.
+Use "-a" or "--append" to avoid this, and instead append the results of each run to the chosen output file.

 Try:

-.\random1.exe startrek\start output 3
+.\random.exe .\startrek\start -o output -c 3 -a

-.\random1.exe kanji output 10